Contour plowing: Modern history

 Contour plowing is also promoted in countries with rainfall patterns similar to those in the United States, such as western Canada and Australia.

 The practice is effective only on slopes with between 2% and 10% gradient and when rainfall does not exceed a certain amount within a certain period.
 On steeper slopes and areas with greater rainfall, a procedure known as strip cropping is used with contour farming to provide additional protection.
 Contour farming is most effective when used with other soil conservation methods such as terrace farming, and the use of cover crops.
 The proper combination of such farming methods can be determined by various climatic and soil conditions of that given area.
 Farming sites are often classified into five levels: insensitive, mild, moderate, high, and extreme, depending on the region's soil sensitivity.
 Contour farming is applied in certain European countries such as Belgium, Italy, Greece, Romania, Slovenia, and Spain in areas with higher than 10% slope.

+Modifications

 P. A. Yeomans' Keyline design system is critical of traditional contour plowing techniques and improves the system through observing normal landforms and topography.
 At one end of a contour, the slope of the land will always be steeper than at the other.
 Thus, when plowing parallel runs paralleling any contour, the plow furrows soon deviate from a true contour.
 Rainwater in these furrows will flow sideways along the falling "contour" line.
 This can often concentrate water to exacerbate erosion instead of reducing it.
 Yeomans was the first to appreciate the significance of this phenomenon.
 Keyline cultivation utilizes this "off contour" drift in cultivating furrows to control the movement of rainwater for the benefit of the land.

+German agronomist Dr. Philipp Gerhardt has developed the related Seepage Line System, which has been taken up in parts of Germany.